Skin biology and structure

-The skin is more than a convenient layer separating you from the outside world.
 The skin is the human body’s largest organ, with a range of functions that support survival.

 A view through the microscope reveals the layered structure of the skin, and the many smaller elements within these layers that help the skin to perform its mainly protective role.